Darkksideyoda/tauri-react-threefiber-vite/README.md

 Please note that the first run may be slow, but subsequent runs will be faster.

+> **Note**
+> After saying Play Demo, the ESC key becomes active.
+In this way, you can return to the main Menu again.

 ## Packages Included

 The following packages are included in this boilerplate template: